-A facet joint injection is a shot of medicine to help with pain from arthritis.
+A facet joint injection is an injection of medicine to help with pain from arthritis.
 The injection goes into your neck or back.
-Where you get your shot depends on where your pain is.
+Where you get your injection depends on where your pain is.

-Numbing medicine is injected into the facet joint to see if that is the cause of your pain.
-If it does help your pain, your doctor may add a steroid medicine to the injection.
+Numbing medicine, sometimes called freezing, may be used to numb the skin and tissue around the procedure site.
+If this helps your pain, your doctor may add a steroid medicine to the injection.
 Steroids reduce swelling and pain, but they don't always work.

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.